fxpar/Unofficial-Chineseskill-Companion-Quiz/README.md

 # Unofficial-Chineseskill-Companion-Quiz
-This unofficial quiz can played in a browser.
+This unofficial quiz can be played in a browser.
 It completes nicely the Chineseskill app by working on:
 * writing the Chinese characters
 * and on the tones remembering
   * (writing sentences in pin1yin1 with numbers has been erased from recent versions of Chineseskill app.
 Here you can go on practicing)